 We’re going to separate the wheat from the chaff and give you pointers that’ll help you increase your success.

 Firstly, allow us to point out the mistakes you should avoid.
-These are mistakes you want to stay away from whether you met on the street or online.
+These are mistakes you want to stay away from whether you met on the street, online, or the few truly great places to meet single older women.

 When learning how to text an older woman you like, it’s crucial to start on the right foot.
 How are you to get her interested if you’re making a bunch of mistakes?